jaredkschreiber/hyperboard/README.md

 Anonymous blogging software written using Java with Spring Boot, skeleton.css and PostgreSQL.

-## Demo Instance

-A Demo is available at: [www.hyperboard.assemblynext.com](https://hyperboard.assemblynext.com)

 # Usage

 Hyperboard is anonymous blogging software inspired by imageboards, which are a type of anonymous internet forum based on the sharing of images and text.